sygel-technology/sy-sale-workflow/so_line_open_form/README.rst

 To use this module, you need to:

 #.
-Create a sales order
+Go to the Sales module.
 #.
-Select the sales order type
+Create a new quotation.
 #.
-The "Automatic workflow" field in the "Automation Information" tab will change depending on the type of sales order.
+Add or edit a sale order line.

+You will see how the form view of the sale order line opens up.

 Bug Tracker